 TL;DR: Infina wins this comparison for anyone who prompts AI tools all day.
 It is the only one of the two that works completely hands-free: it types your prompt, sends it, and switches apps while you sit across the room.
-It transcribes on your Mac by default, so your audio never leaves your device, and it costs $99 once instead of $12 to $15 every month.
+It transcribes on your Mac by default, so your audio never leaves your device, and it costs $99/year against Wispr Flow's $144 to $180 a year.
 Wispr Flow is the pick only if you need Windows, mobile, or dictation in 100+ languages.

 We would rather you choose right the first time.
 If Infina turns out to be the wrong fit, our 7-day no-questions refund takes one email.